VRConservation/geosp/chapters/07_sql.md

 use the cleaned LEWO sets and upload to a github page

 youtube course from freecode camp, note the outline: https://www.youtube.com/watch?v=mXW7JHJM34k

+## Resources
+- **[GEOG-414](https://geog-414.gishub.org/book/duckdb/01_duckdb_intro.html)**.
+The DuckDB portion of the Geography 414 course from Quisheng Wu, UT Knoxville is a definitive and recommended way to get started with DuckDB.
+- **[Spatial SQL](https://spatial-sql.com/)**.
+Matt Forrest's text on using SQL in modern GIS is an excellent reference and starter for using SQL within a spatial context.
+Although the book could use an edit (many spelling errors) and better organization (figures disconnected from text) everything is in the book that you will need to become a spatial SQL expert.
+- **[SQL-QGIS Tip](https://twitter.com/spatialthoughts/status/1774833044396081189)**.
+You can use the 'Execute SQL' processing algorithm to run SQL queries on ANY vector layer within QGIS.
+Here's an example of calculating group statistics on a vector layer.
+This also allows you to run SQL queries in a model.
+- **[Mark Litwintschik](https://tech.marksblogg.com/duckdb-gis-spatial-extension.html)**.
+Mark has a great data and gis blog that features several tutorial running the DuckDB spatial extension.